tomoima525/sol-hayama/README.md

 [sol-hayama](https://www.sol-hayama.com) is the decentralized NFT trading platform built on top of Solana block-chain.

 - Search NFTs from a user's account(supports metaplex data structure)
-- A programatically generated escrow agent will manage the transaction and all transactions can be see in Solana explorer
+- A programmatically generated escrow agent will manage the transaction and all transactions can be seen in Solana explorer

 This is the frontend portion of the service.
 A smart contract(aka Program) that coordinates transactions is in [escrow-program repo](https://github.com/tomoima525/escrow-program)